fatmambot33/corai/README.md

 ## Overview

-`corai` packages the common building blocks required to assemble agent-driven applications.
+`openai-sdk-helpers` packages the common building blocks required to assemble agent-driven applications.
 The library intentionally focuses on reusable primitives—data structures, configuration helpers, and orchestration utilities—while leaving application-specific prompts and tools to the consuming project.